 - Assessment of Model suitability for the intended business purposes; and

 - Establishment of Controls that enforce appropriate use of models across businesses.

 Market risk arising from Postbank has been included in our reporting since 2010.
 Since the domination agreement between Deutsche Bank and Postbank became effective in September 2012, aggregate market risk limits for Postbank are set by Deutsche Bank according to our market risk limit framework.
 Postbank’s Head of Market Risk Management has a functional reporting line into our Market Risk Management organization and acts based upon delegated authority with respect to monitoring, reporting and managing market risk exposure according to market risk limits allocated to Postbank.

 Sub limits are allocated by the Postbank Market Risk Committee to the individual operating business units.
-Deutsche Bank is represented by a senior member of Market Risk Management on the Postbank Market Risk Committee.
+Deutsche Bank’s Head of Market Risk Management for Germany is member of the Postbank Market Risk Committee.
 The risk economic capital limits allocated to specific business activities define the level of market risk that is reasonable and desirable for Postbank from an earnings perspective.